alejofl/tpo-bd2/README.md

 ## API Endpoints

-The REST API, written using Django REST Framework, has the following endponts available to make CRUD operations:
+The REST API, written using Django REST Framework, can be accesed using any HTTP request service as cURL, Postman, Insomnia, among others.
+Django also creates a visual interface for the API to be used via the browser.
+The following endponts available to make CRUD operations:

 ### `/clients`